Skip to main content

 • any party you have authorised to act on your behalf (such as your power of attorney, trustee or financial adviser);

-• government agencies (such as Centrelink, WorkCover, ATO, Department of Veterans’ Affairs);
+• government agencies and regulatory bodies (such as APRA, ASIC, ATO, Centrelink, Department of Veterans’ Affairs, WorkCover);

-• international agencies with your consent (such as a KiwiSaver fund);
+• international organisations with your consent (such as a KiwiSaver fund);

-• any relevant party, law enforcement agency or court, as required by law (such as your spouse or former spouse as required by a court order under the Family Law Act 1975 (Cth));
+• any relevant party, law enforcement agency or court, as required by law; and

-• any relevant third-party acquirer(s), in the event that we sell or transfer all or any portion of our business or assets (including in the event of a reorganization, dissolution or liquidation); and
+• any relevant third-party acquirer(s), in the event that we sell or transfer all or any portion of our business or assets (including in the event of a reorganization, dissolution or liquidation).

 Direct Marketing

-We may use your personal information to send you direct marketing communications and information about our services and products, in accordance with the Spam Act, Do Not Call Register Act and the Privacy Act.
+We use your personal information to send you direct marketing communications and information about our services and products.
+In doing so we comply with the requirements of the Privacy Act 1988 (Cth), the Spam Act 2003 (Cth), the Do Not Call Register Act 2006 (Cth), and any other applicable legislation.

 Consumer Insights